ITCMD/RunAsGpu/README.md

 # RunAsGPU
-Allows you to run programs on your secondary GPU
+Allows you to run programs on your secondary GPU [inspired by Kernel Kue on the LTT forums](https://linustechtips.com/main/topic/940423-setting-2nd-gpu-as-power-saving-in-graphics-settings-on-windows-10/)

 ## To Use:
 1. Download runasgpu.bat and devcon.exe